 Spices are arguably the most important part of Indian food.
 One of the common mixtures that you will come across when looking at Indian recipes is garam masala.
 There are numerous variations depending on region and even depending on the household.
-These days you can find garam masala blends in US grocery stores, so you may be tempted to try it out if you want to experiment with Indian food. if you do, you should be mindful of a few basic dos and don’ts of garam masala.
+These days you can find garam masala blends in most grocery stores, so you may be tempted to try it out if you want to experiment with the tastes of India.
+If you do, you should be mindful of a few basic dos and don’ts of garam masala.

 Many Indian cooks prefer to assemble their own from individual spices.
 Selecting, toasting, and grinding your own spices allows you to get the freshest and most flavorful spices in your garam masala blend.
 Toasting is important for bringing out the flavors of garam masala spices.
 Garam masala translates literally to warm spices, but the warmth refers to the toasting rather than to peppery heat.

-Garam masala blends are not usually hot in the sense of having a lot of chili pepper or black pepper.
-Typical spices that you will use when putting a garam masala blend together include cardamom, cinnamon, and coriander.
+Garam masala recipes are not usually hot in the sense of having a lot of chili pepper or black pepper.
+Typical ingredients that you will use when putting a garam masala spice blend together include cardamom, cinnamon, and coriander.
 After toasting, you should simply grind the spices as finely as possible with a spice grinder or mortar and pestle.

 The best way is to place the whole spices in a heavy skillet over medium heat.
 Stir occasionally until they get a few shades darker and release a light smoke and a sweet fragrance.
 Avoid the temptation to increase the heat to speed the process up.
 This could cause the spices to scorch and become bitter, or brown on the outside without the insides being properly toasted.